October 31, 2011

 Does the story hold up well today?

-The animation looks a bit dated compared to films released today, but the visuals remain impressive 27 years later.
-Looking at the story, the message of caring for our environment is even more important today when you consider the unfortunate state of our natural world.
+The animation looks a bit dated compared to films released today, but the visuals remain impressive.
+The message of caring for our environment is even more important today when you consider the unfortunate state of our natural world.
 The story moves fairly slowly, but it's ambitious scope and originality keep it interesting even when the pace slows down.
 The unique designs of the large insects and the Toxic Jungle are stunning and help the story to avoid becoming too preachy.
 It might alienate viewers who don't want social commentary with their fantasy tales, but I'm not one of those people.

 What are some of the most memorable scenes?